evomase/webschema/README.md

 * Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 * Activate the plugin through the 'Plugins' screen in WordPress

-### Wordpress

-All you have to do is pull the source code and add it to the plugin directory.
-Once that's done the plugin needs to be activated in the plugin admin interface.

 ##	How to use
 The tool can be used on any page that contains a TinyMCE editor.